madeinheaven91/typescript-dsa/README.md

 - [ ] Linked list
 - [ ] Hash table
 - [ ] Some graphs idk

+## Advanced TODO
+- [ ] implement constructor overloads so that you can make shit out of arrays
+- [ ] implement clean code (whatever that means)
 - [ ] Upload as an npm package